Copyright 2016-2020 by Richard J. Ballard -- All Rights Reserved.

 Sheryl Crow reputedly taught in the Saint Louis area during her early career.

 Donald Fagen and Walter Becker's songs [e.g., Brooklyn (Owes The Charmer Under Me) and East St. Louis Toodle-Oo] indicate that they know the Saint Louis area.
-My Shine On, Citizen Steely Dan! webpage provides a comprehensive discussion of Donald Fagen and Walter Becker's music.
+My Shine On, Citizen Steely Dan! webpage discusses Donald Fagen and Walter Becker's music.

 The 26 member (German) Ensemble Modern performs Frank Zappa's almost humanly impossible to play avant garde compositions.
 An impressive monument for a musician who began by craving Top 40 Radio success.
 Saint Louis relevant selections: Times Beach II and Times Beach III.
-My Frank Zappa's Endless Play webpage provides a comprehensive discussion of Frank Zappa's music.
+My Frank Zappa's Endless Play webpage discusses Frank Zappa's music.

 Finally, several Honorable Mentions: